fecgov/openFEC/README.md

 * Wait up to `TTL` seconds for DNS records to propagate
 * Verify that new instance is reachable at goldengate-dev.open.fec.gov
 * Delete previous development instance
-* Rinse and repeat for staging

-**Important**: Verify that all newly created snapshots are tagged with the same client as the production instance.
+**Important**: Verify that all newly created instances are tagged with the same client as the production instance.

 ### Testing